|

 (Joint work with M. Bertrand, K. Maillard, N. Tabareau)

-[The talk will be on the “intro material” of the paper, namely the analysis that leads to the Fire Triangle, and not on the gory technical details of the metatheory of Gradual CIC]
+[The talk will be on the “intro material” of the paper, namely the analysis that leads to

 -